RyWilliamson/Keep-Your-Distance/timelog.md

 - _1 hour_: Researching flashing custom files onto board rather than using REPL and ampy for final version.
 - _5.5 hours_: Setting up WSL toolchain for building custom firmware.
 - _0.5 hours_: Trying to figure out why make erase and make deploy don't function correctly but copying the built firmware and using esptool on Windows does work.

+### 21 Oct 2020

+- _0.5 hours_: Built custom firmware with custom boot code, and put it onto board.